sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 To download and install the latest portage snapshot, the easiest way is to use `emerge-webrsync`.

-# Prepare your gentoo system
+# Prepare your Gentoo system

 Before you chroot to your system, you need to prepare it first: